 All students with a meal plan can request a kosher meal to go.
 Simply, complete this form by 4 pm the day before pick up and pay attention to what is available at the time you are picking up the meal.

 Can I find kosher-certified options in retail locations?

 There will be several kosher Blue to Go sandwiches and salads available for purchase.
 These items will be prepared in the Kosher kitchen, overseen by the Mashgiach, and labeled with the Kosher seal.
-They can be found in the following retail locations: Fireside Cafe, Blue Market at Pierpont Commons, Blue Cafe and Market and Mosher-Jordan, Mujo Cafe, Berts Cafe, Maizie’s Kitchen and Market, Blue Market at Michigan Union, and Blue Cafe at East Quad.
+They can be found in the following retail locations: Fireside Cafe, Blue Market at Pierpont Commons, Blue Cafe and Market and Mosher-Jordan, Mujo Cafe, Berts Cafe, Maizie’s Kitchen and Market, Blue Market at Michigan Union, Blue Cafe at South Quad, and Blue Cafe at East Quad.